 Yes, it is possible to earn money as a blogger.
 In fact, it’s even possible to earn a very comfortable living, but it takes work!
 For maximum success, bloggers should write about topics they love and pinpoint the needs of their audience, offering expertise and guidance.
 Read

 Read the basic steps for how to set up a blog here.
 Anyone can create a blog—even those who aren’t computer savvy!
-Starting a blog is low-cost and lots free resources readily available.
+Starting a blog is low-cost and lots of free resources are readily available.
 In fact, here are a few of my favorite free blogging resources to get you started.

 4. Test Scorer or English Grader